jacobhood/Challonge-DotNet/README.md

 using Challonge.Api;
 using Challonge.Objects;
 ```
-Create and use a client:
+Create the client and use its methods:

 ```C#
 class Program